ClementPinard/depth-dataset-builder/README.md

     The second matrix in `/path/to/register.mlp` will be the matrix transform from `/path/to/lidar.mlp` to `/path/to/georef_dense.ply`

-    Importante note : This operation doesn't work for scale adjustments which can be a problem with very large models.
+    Importante note : This operation doesn't work for scale adjustments.
+Theoretically, if the video frames are gps localized, it should no be a problem, but it can be a problem with very large models where a small scale error will be responsible for large displacement errors locally.

     Option 2 : construct a PLY file from lidar scans and register the reconstructed cloud with respect to the lidar, with PCL or CloudCompare.
 We do this way (and not from lidar to reconstructed), because it is usually easier to register the cloud with less points with classic ICP)
     ```